Last updated Last updated April 28, 2026

 Whitepages opt-out form step 5 with a verification code displayed on the screen

 Whitepages.com has received your opt-out request.
-Please note that it may take several days for your record to be removed.
+Note that it may take several days for your record to be removed.

 Whitepages opt-out video guide